Joseloll/Fake-Roblox-Image-Logger-Website/README.md

 # Update
 - Added Icon To the Browser Tab
 - Added A Title That You Guys Can Edit The Title Is The Text Joses Image Logger
+- Also Added Embed Webhook URL So You Can Embed Your Webhook